alicewy/alicewy.github.io/essays/green-checkmarks.md

   - Career Goals
 ---

-This essay is targeted towards answering the question from the following link: http://courses.ics.hawaii.edu/ics314f17/morea/coding-standards/experience-coding-standards-technical-essay.html
+This essay is targeted towards addressing the questions on coding standards from the following link:

+http://courses.ics.hawaii.edu/ics314f17/morea/coding-standards/experience-coding-standards-technical-essay.html

-## Coding Standards
+## My Experience